ChristopheP96/Semya---FrontEnd/README.md

-# Project Name
+# Semya

 ## Description

-Describe your project in one/two lines.
+Fill in your family tree with what you already know, and let the network fill in the gaps!

 ## User Stories